| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 What is a Balanced Diet for Families?

 Balanced diet provides the nutrients needed by the body to perform well organized manner.
-According to World Health Organization (2023), healthy diets may reduce the risk of many chronic diseases.
+According to World Health Organization (2023), healthy eating habits can lower the long-term risk of chronic diseases.

 A balanced diet includes: